dromanchenko/XBundler/README.md

 # XBundler
-A library to bundle (minify/concat) css and js for Asp.Net Core
+A in-memory css and js bundler for Asp.Net Core

 ### Installation
 In nuget console: